What are (inter)national fellowships?

 - It can deepen your relationships with faculty, staff, and peers at Boise State.
 Past applicants have described incredible opportunities that stemmed from conversations they had with the professors that wrote their letters of recommendation or from the experiences they had while getting more involved on campus.

 - It forces you to consider who you are and how you want to better both the world and yourself.
 Applying for a fellowship can be a grueling process.
-You have to begin making both short-term and long-term plans as well as contingency plans in case your original ideas do not work out.
+You have to make both short-term and long-term plans as well as contingency plans in case your original ideas do not work out.
 It asks you what you care about.
 Though these questions aren’t always easy to answer, thinking them through can help you focus your life and goals more clearly.

 Where could I go?